If this resource is useful to you, consider donating $5 today to support SRLP’s work.

 The Hearing

-- Once your proof has been accepted, your name change is complete!!
-You can then buy certified copies of your name change order for $6 each, unless you had your fees waived, in which case, you should bring the worksheet the judge signed giving you free copies.
+- You can then buy certified copies of your name change order for $6 each, unless you had your fees waived, in which case, you should bring the worksheet the judge signed giving you free copies.
 If you decide you need more at a later time, you can always go back to court and get more.
 You can use the certified copy of the name change order to change your name on documents including your Social Security card, driver’s license, state ID, Medicaid card, passport, immigration documents, or birth certificate, among others.

 Changing Your IDs